WE BUILT THE TABLE THAT WAS MISSING.

 THE GAP THAT STARTED YAKI YA!.

-Japanese cuisine in the UK was booming, yet halal diners had virtually no access to premium, authentic Japanese hot-food experiences.
+He noticed something surprisingly simple but deeply overlooked: Japanese cuisine in the UK was booming, yet halal diners had virtually no access to premium, authentic Japanese hot-food experiences.

 HALAL DINERS HAD VIRTUALLY NO ACCESS TO PREMIUM AUTHENTIC JAPANESE HOT FOOD.